-- ♦ If the check is to be issued to the property owner, a copy of the property owner's W9 shall be submitted with the request. - ♦ For a settlement check that exceeds just compensation (FMV), the request shall include a recommendation of settlement letter signed by the Director of Right of Way and Utilities, as well as KYTC's Office of Legal Services. - ➤ Requesting Commissioner's award check - ♦ Include the report on the Commissioner's award (complete report). - > Deviation from Commissioner's award amount - ◆ Approval of the Director of Right of Way and Utilities is required and shall be stated within the request letter, including the date approval was given.
+- ♦ Specify to whom the check is to be issued. - ♦ Clearly indicate the amount of the check. - ♦ If the check is to be issued to the property owner, a copy of the property owner's W9 shall be submitted with the request. - ♦ For a settlement check that exceeds just compensation (FMV), the request shall include a recommendation of settlement letter signed by the Director of Right of Way and Utilities, as well as KYTC's Office of Legal Services.

+> Requesting Commissioner's award check

+Include the report on the Commissioner's award (complete report).

+> Deviation from Commissioner's award amount

+Approval of the Director of the Division of Right of Way and Utilities is required and shall be stated within the request letter, including the date approval was given.